gabe565/esphome-configs/uplift_desk/README.md

 <img src="../../assets/uplift_desk/desk-pinout.jpg?raw=true" style="width: 25%">

-I found the Uplift Connect dongle pinout via the [FCC filing](https://fccid.io/2ANKDJCP35NBLT/Internal-Photos/Internal-Photos-3727739) (Thanks to deadman96385 for sending that my way)
+I found the Uplift Connect dongle pinout via the [FCC filing](https://fccid.io/2ANKDJCP35NBLT/Internal-Photos/Internal-Photos-3727739) (Thanks to [deadman96385](https://github.com/deadman96385) for sending that my way)

 There are 6 PINs on the desk's RJ12 port.
-The first and sixth PIN are not needed.
+The first and sixth PIN are not used.
 All communication occurs over UART and the ESP chip can be powered off of the 5v and GND PINs.
 The port's pinout from left to right is as follows:

 1. ?
 (Not known but not necessary)